Milo, Kansas

 Milo is a ghost town in Lincoln County, Kansas, United States.
+It was located along a former railroad about halfway between the communities of Barnard and Ada.

 History

 Milo was issued a post office in 1872.
 The post office was discontinued in 1938.

 The 1912 cyclopedia of Kansas describes Milo as a "country trading point" on Atchison, Topeka and Santa Fe Railway, with "2 stores, an express office, and a money order postoffice with one rural route."
 It reported the 1910 population to be 50 people.